blur94/blur94/README.md

 - 👋 Hi, I’m Gilead
-- 👀 I’m interested in becoming a Full-Stack Developer.
+- 👀 I’m a Full-Stack Developer.
-- 🌱 I’m currently learning Reactjs, Nodejs and MongoDB.
+- 🌱 I’m currently working with Reactjs, Nodejs and MongoDB.
 - 💞️ I’m looking to collaborate on JS Projects especially related to React.js and or Node.js.
 - 📫 You can reach me on gileadodo@gmail.com